About Bento Boxes In Japan, All You Need to KnowKatachiware Japanese Style Tableware

 The bento preparation is based on some common principles irrespective of the make of the box.

-Food Types: The base of bento boxes in Japan are divided into sections and is supposed to hold four food types which include carbohydrates, proteins, fruits and vegetables.
+Food Types: The base of bento boxes in Japan are divided into sections and is supposed to hold four bento food groups which include carbohydrates, proteins, fruits and vegetables.
 Carbs account for a major portion of the total food content followed by proteins with fruits and vegetables accounting for a minimum proportion.
 One rule that is not meant to be forgotten is to include a minimum of one colourful dish as a part of the bento content.
 The colours can range from orange, red, green, yellow, black or white.

 Textures & Flavors: The food contents of Bento Boxes In Japan offer an explosion of flavours and textures and every bite provides a unique eating experience.